temporalio/documentation/docs/references/web-ui-environment-variables.md

 TLS allows the current server to transmit encrypted files to other URLs without having to reveal itself.
 Because of this, TLS operates a go-between server.

-This variable is needed to configure TLS and its related environmental variables.

 ## `TEMPORAL_CODEC_ENDPOINT`

 The endpoint for the [Codec Server](/concepts/what-is-a-codec-server), if configured.

 ## `TEMPORAL_CODEC_PASS_ACCESS_TOKEN`

-The access token needed to transport data through the Codec Server.
+Whether to send a JWT access token as ‘authorization’ header in requests with the Codec Server.

-Make sure that `TEMPORAL_CODEC_ENDPOINT` is defined to use this variable.

 ## `TEMPORAL_FORWARD_HEADERS`

-The headers needed to forward payloads through the Codec Server.

-This variable requires a valid `TEMPORAL_CODEC_ENDPOINT` and `TEMPORAL_CODEC_PASS_ACCESS_TOKEN` to work properly.
+Forward-specified HTTP headers to direct from HTTP API requests to the Temporal gRPC backend.